 How to Check Your Credit Report and Score

-Check your credit report for free
+1. Check your credit report with AnnualCreditReport.com

-How to check your credit score
+2. Check your credit score

-There are a variety of credit monitoring services that offer to help you monitor your credit health based on the information found in your report.
+There are also a variety of credit monitoring services that can help you.
 These services typically offer perks like frequent access to your credit score, notifications when changes are detected, and suggestions for ways to improve your credit score.

-The disadvantage is it will cost you money.
-Monitoring services offered by the major credit bureaus (TransUnion, Equifax, and Experian) range from $19.95 to $24.99 a month.
-But if you’re trying to build your credit, spending more money is probably not in your best interest.
-Many experts say you can save money and take control of your finances at the same time by self-monitoring using your free credit report.
+You can instead monitor your credit health yourself by taking advantage of free credit reports and credit score access.
+Save money and take control of your finances at the same time by self-monitoring using your free credit report.
 If you make a habit of combing through your report regularly, looking for potential errors or areas of opportunity, you don’t need to pay for the service.

-Beware of scams
+4. Beware of scams